 In the meantime, how to survive this intense period with your velcro baby?
 Cuddling your baby for hours on end is wonderful, but no doubt you’re likely to start missing the use of both your arms eventually, as trying to get things done one-handed is only doable to certain extent.
 And you’re completely normal if you’re starting to feel a little ‘touched out’ and in need of your own space.

 Here are some things you can do to survive your clingy bub:

 - Use a baby carrier – using a comfortable baby carrier will keep your baby close to you and give you back the use of your arms.
 It’s perfectly okay to let your baby hang out in one of these all day if it’s working for both of you.
-Just make sure it’s comfortable for your back and supporting your baby appropriately.
+Just make sure it’s comfortable for your back and supporting your baby appropriately and safely.

 - Enlist help – can you ask a relative or friend to spend time with you so they can cuddle your baby while you get some space for that shower and a decent snack?

 - Try to make the best of it – if you’re concerned about getting things done around the house, try to let it go for the time being, or get some help in.
-Instead, maybe make the most of sitting around relaxing – after all you’ve got the rest of your mothering life to run around after this baby.
-Why not settle back with a box set or a good read now, while you’ve got the chance?
+Instead, maybe make the most of sitting around relaxing – after all, you’ve got the rest of your mothering life to run around after this baby.
+Why not settle back with a box set or a good read now, while you’ve got the perfect excuse?

 - Get out and about – if your carrier is working for you, you don’t have to stay cooped up at home.
 Get out for a walk in the fresh air with baby snuggling close to you and join the rest of the world, which can be so good for your sanity.